Start typing to filter down your FAQ results

 Close

-We are the Data Controller of the personal data we process and therefore are responsible for ensuring our systems, processes, suppliers and employees comply with data protection laws in relation to the data we handle.
+As the Data Controller, we are responsible for ensuring that our systems, processes, suppliers, and employees comply with applicable data protection laws when handling personal data.

 Personal data we collect about you